glmck13/PBX-My-Home/PBX.md

 + [freepbx-17-on-debian-12-ipv6-port-binding-for-mariadb](https://community.freepbx.org/t/freepbx-17-on-debian-12-ipv6-port-binding-for-mariadb/93933)

 You can now proceed with setting up FreePBX.

+### Extra!
+For those of you who have a Raspberry Pi 4 laying around, and wanted to repurpose it as a PBX, you're in luck!
+I successfully executeed freepbx17.sh on a Raspberry Pi 4 running the latest version of Raspberry Pi OS based on Debian 12.

 ## Configure FreePBX
 Access the FreePBX console from your browser using the IP address of the server, complete the initial startup screens, then proceed with the configuration steps below.
 Hold off clicking the red “Apply Config” button at the top until you’re finished submitting all the changes.